 Research Project: Yearly, vast swaths of Canadian forests are changed from a variety of driving forces, such as wildfires, forest harvesting and the creation of logging roads etc. Remote sensing technologies, specifically the use of satellite imagery offers a cost effective and efficient platform for monitoring large scale landscape changes such as those mentioned above.
 Significant research has been conducted to detect changes, and the attribution of change agents to forested areas across Canada, and algorithms have been developed to monitor these events with high accuracy.
 Comparatively, less research has been dedicated to the monitoring of recovery after a site is disturbed.
 My research will focus on monitoring the recovery of disturbed forest ecosystems in the Kenora Forest Management district of Ontario, using the change detection algorithm developed by the Canadian Forest Service.
 The results of this research can be adopted by regional foresters as a cost effective method to monitor the recovery of forests within their district.

-Professional Placement: Kawartha Land Trust (Peterborough, ON) – providing technical expertise and mapping advice techniques to create maps for land securement and land easement solicitation
+Professional Placement: Kawartha Land Trust (Peterborough, ON) – this work involved providing technical GIS expertise for land securement purposes in the fall of 2017

 Research Interests: I am interested in the field of population genomics, with an emphasis on species conservation.
 Currently, I am using whole genome markers to reconstruct the evolutionary history of multiple ecotypes of North American caribou.
 The evolutionary history of caribou is complicated by the glacial history of North America and introgression events between lineages after glacial retreat.
 A comprehensive understanding of this history is critical to determine designatable units (DU) for effective species conservation management.
 Additionally, I will be researching why contemporary genetic distinctiveness is maintained among caribou ecotypes despite range overlap and known historical introgression.
 There are several mechanisms that maintain genetic structure among populations, but I will be specifically testing whether genetic structure among caribou ecotypes is the result of local adaptation to their environment using whole genome scans to detect regions of the genome under selection.